Gender rights activist

 Host of MSNBC's "So POPular!" and correspondent for Entertainment Tonight

-Born in Hawaii, Janet’s story of growing up trans caught the nation’s attention in a 2011 Marie Claire.
+Born in Hawaii, Janet’s story of growing up trans caught the nation’s attention in a 2011 Marie Claire article.
 Since then she’s become one of the most influential trans women and millennial leaders in media.
 TIME called her one of “12 new faces of black leadership” and one of “the most influential people on the Internet” while Fast Company named her one of 2015’s “most creative people in business.”
-Now, Janet finds herself on the other side of the story as a Contributing Editor for Marie Claire, host for MSNBC, and correspondent for Entertainment Tonight.

-A native of Honolulu, Janet attended the University of Hawaii, earned her MA in journalism from New York University, and worked as a Staff Editor for People.com (People magazine’s website) for five years.
-Janet serves on the board of the Arcus Foundation, and lives in New York City with her husband, photographer and filmmaker Aaron Tredwell, and their cockapoo Cleo.
+A native of Honolulu, Janet attended the University of Hawaii at Manoa, earned her MA in journalism from New York University, and serves on the board of the Arcus Foundation.
+She lives in New York City with her husband, photographer and filmmaker Aaron Tredwell, and their cockapoo Cleo.
+In 2018 Janet was named one of TIME’s 100 Most Influential People.

 In her profound and courageous New York Times bestseller, Janet Mock establishes herself as a resounding and inspirational voice for the transgender community—and anyone fighting to define themselves on their own terms.